-- signaled because a programming cycle completed. - Writing a 1 to this bit clears PMISC and also the PRIS bit in the FCRIS register (see page 222). - When read, a 0 indicates that a programming cycle complete 0 interrupt has not occurred.
+- 1 When read, a 1 indicates that an unmasked interrupt was signaled because a programming cycle completed. - Writing a 1 to this bit clears PMISC and also the PRIS bit in the FCRIS register (see page 223). - When read, a 0 indicates that a programming cycle complete 0 interrupt has not occurred.